SiliconLabs/wiseconnect/examples/snippets/wlan/m4_firmware_update/readme.md

 - **Download**: The server sends the firmware file to the device.
 - **Update**: The device writes the new firmware to its memory and then restarts to complete the update.

-This process allows the device to update its software over the air (OTA) without needing a physical connection.
+This process allows the device to update its software Over-the-air (OTA) without needing a physical connection.

 ## Prerequisites/Setup Requirements